 Literacy - 2nd & 3rd PeriodDaily Reading = 30 minutesStudents who read for 30 minutes or more each day are more likely to develop successful study-skills, improves written communication, and creative thinking which all lead to increased over-all confidence.
 In addition to silent reading, students are encouraged to read aloud to family, friends, pets and/or follow along while listening to books read aloud.
 Students read 4-6 books each quarter to complete a Book Bingo.MLA Writing Style & Referencing SourcesThe Hood River School District has adopted the MLA (Modern Language Association) style for citing works.
 Paper formating and source citing can be found in the back of your student handbook (page R-5).
-Students will reference all books read throughout each quarter on their Reading Bingo Sheet.Currently Hood River Valley High School recommends Purdue OWL: MLA Formatting for further information.We Love To READ! [optional]Assessment
+Students will reference all books read throughout each quarter on their Reading Bingo Sheet.Currently Hood River Valley High School recommends Purdue OWL: MLA Formatting for further information.We Love To READ! [optional for students to further challenge themselves]Assessment

 Scholastic Reading Inventory (SRI) measures reading comprehension and provides your child with a Lexile score.
 Students should match their reading materials according to these Lexile scores. http://www.lexile.com/ provides further information and suggested books at your child's reading level.
 Individual scores will determine the number of times your student takes this assessment, throughout the year.